 This is one of the most essential parts of knowing how to design a poster.
 The typography you select for your poster will have a major impact on how your audience reacts to it.
 For instance, thin, minimalistic Sans-Serif fonts tend to evoke a sense of calm and cleanliness.
 Big-league brands like Apple and LG use these fonts to give their marketing materials an airy, polished, and modern appeal.

 On the other hand, Serif fonts, which have a more traditional, charming appearance are used by highly-esteemed brands like Time Magazine and Tiffany & Co. to give their trademarks a classic, refined presentation.

 Alternatively, brands geared towards women tend to use flowing, swirly calligraphy fonts like Alex Brush or Allura, while those geared towards men use sturdier, bold fonts like Brothers or Bank Gothic.

-We recommend you design posters using a couple of fonts you like and then conduct a poll with employees or others who are similar to your target audience.
+We recommend you design custom posters using a couple of fonts you like and then conduct a poll with employees or others who are similar to your target audience.
 This will help you gauge which version your audience will respond to best.